ca-cl2/hooroo/README.md

 [![MPR package](https://repology.org/badge/version-for-repo/mpr/hooroo.svg)](https://mpr.makedeb.org/packages/hooroo)

 Hooroo lets you synchronise your packages with a file.
-It works with pacman (including paru and yay), apt and flatpak.
+It works with apt, flatpak and pacman (including paru and yay).

 ## Installation
 Hooroo is available in the [AUR](https://aur.archlinux.org/packages/hooroo) and the [MPR](https://mpr.makedeb.org/packages/hooroo).